11 minutes read

 The rapid growth of stablecoins

-Stablecoins have grown to a $150 billion market, according to Forbes, and they could be the economy’s best chance at a full-scale conversion to digital payments, both in the US and abroad.
+Stablecoins have grown to a $317 billion market, and they could be the economy’s best chance at a full-scale conversion to digital payments, both in the US and abroad.

-Fintechs Tether and Circle have cornered the stablecoin market, staking out a 90% share in the first few years, but new entrants into the sector — including PayPal — are beginning to launch their own stablecoins.
+Fintechs Tether (USDT) and Circle (USD Coin) have cornered the stablecoin market, staking out a 90% share in the first few years, but new entrants into the sector — including Ripple and PayPal — have also launched their own stablecoins.
 Currently, Tether issues the most popular stablecoin overall.

 Stablecoins vs. central bank digital currencies (CBDCs)